EivanKolchin/AI-Soc-Bunfight/README.md

    joke.
 This is the highest-value job on the project and none of it is code.

 4. **Fill `media/mood/`** with short muted `.webm` clips and list them in `MEDIA_LIBRARY`.
-Use webm, not gif — gif is a terrible codec and a hundred of them will choke the page.
+Use webm, not gif.
+Gif is a terrible codec and a hundred of them will choke the page.
 Pre-vetted local files only; a live GIF search on a big screen at a public stall will eventually show something you cannot defend.